HUMR5191 – Human Rights Methodology: Research, Analysis and Thesis

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-The examination consists of a written assignment.
-Maximum length of the assignment is 5,000 words.
+The examination consists of a written assignment (semester essay).
+Maximum length of the assignment is 3,000 words, assignments with text exceeding the word limit will not be sent to grading

 Use of sources and rules for citing